A Practical Survey on Faster and Lighter Transformers: Introduction

 \section{Introduction}

-Sequences arise naturally in a wide range of domains, notably in natural language, biology, and software executions. \citet{10.5555/104339.104340} introduced a family of models called recurrent neural networks (RNNs) based on the idea of parameter sharing to process variable-length sequences as illustrated in Figure~\ref{fig:rnn}.
-Unfortunately, vanilla RNNs often suffer from vanishing or exploding gradient, which prevent them from learning long-term dependencies.
-To mitigate this limitation, \citet{HochSchm97} introduced the now widely popular long short-term memory (LSTM) network, which circumvents the gradient issues with paths through time. \citet{cho2014learning} later improved over the LSTM with the simpler gated recurrent unit (GRU).
+Sequences arise naturally in a wide range of domains, notably in natural language, biology, and software executions. \citet{10.5555/104339.104340} introduced a family of models called recurrent neural networks (RNNs) based on the idea of parameter sharing to process variable-length sequences.
+Given an input sequence $\boldsymbol{X}$ comprising $n$ tokens $\boldsymbol{x}^{(i)}$ of dimension $d$, recurrent neural networks iteratively construct a sequence of hidden representations $\boldsymbol{h}^{(i)}$ and produce a sequence of outputs $\boldsymbol{y}^{(i)}$ as illustrated in Figure~\ref{fig:rnn}.
+Unfortunately, vanilla RNNs often suffer from vanishing or exploding gradients, which prevent them from learning long-term dependencies. \citet{HochSchm97} addressed this limitation with the now widely popular long short-term memory (LSTM) network, which circumvents the gradient issues with paths through time. \citet{cho2014learning} later improved over the LSTM with the simpler gated recurrent unit (GRU).

-Recurrent neural networks output a vector at every time-step.
-Therefore, the output sequence must have the same length as the input sequence as depicted in Figure~\ref{fig:rnn}.
-Depending on the task, this property of RNNs may be too restrictive: for instance, question answering requires outputting a sequence whose size is often different from that of the input. \citet{NIPS2014_5346} addressed this limitation by introducing the sequence-to-sequence framework in which a first network (encoder) processes the entire input sequence and returns its last hidden representation $\boldsymbol{h}^{(n)}$, effectively encoding the input into a fixed-size vector called context.
-The context then serves as the initial state for a second network (decoder), which generates the output sequence.
+Recurrent neural networks align the input and output sequences, that is, there is a one-to-one mapping between the two sequences.
+Depending on the task, this property of RNNs may be too restrictive: for instance, translation requires outputting a sequence whose size is often different from that of the input while aligning tokens at different positions. \citet{NIPS2014_5346} addressed this limitation by introducing the sequence-to-sequence framework in which a first network (encoder) processes the entire input sequence and returns its last hidden representation $\boldsymbol{h}^{(n)}$, effectively encoding the input into a fixed-size vector called context.
+The context then serves as the initial state for a second network (decoder), which generates the output sequence in an autoregressive manner.
+The decoding stops when a special end-of-sequence token is generated.
 Figure~\ref{fig:seq-to-seq} illustrates the sequence-to-sequence framework.